Tymo821/employee-tracker/README.md

 ## Installation

 To install this project clone the github repository.
+You will also need to install, mysql2, inquirer and console.table using the command line.

 ## Usage

+To use this app first create a .env file and enter your mysql account credentials.
+In terminal run mysql -u <mysql username here> -p
+Then run SOURCE db/db.sql
+Then run SOURCE db/schema.sql
+In a new terminal run node index.js
+Follow the command line prompts

 ## Screenshot